haleqiu/RayFronts/README.md

 ### Docker
 Two docker build files are provided.
 [One for desktop](docker/desktop.Dockerfile), and [one for the NVIDIA Jetson platofrm](docker/jetson.Dockerfile) that give you a full installation of RayFronts with ROS2 and OpenVDB.

-You can build the image with:
+You can build the image by going to the docker directory then running:

-    docker build docker -f desktop.Dockerfile  -t RayFronts:desktop
+    docker build . -f desktop.Dockerfile  -t rayfronts:desktop

 To run the docker image, an example command is available at the top of each docker file.